-Rome’s largest part (180 hectare), located atop Gianicolo Hill, is curiously and largely ignored by tour groups.
+Rome’s largest part (180 hectare), located atop Gianicolo Hill, is curiously neglected by tour groups.
 Its beautiful French-style gardens and huge villa are popular with Romans for late afternoon walks.
-It’s a great alternative if you’ve already visited teh Villa Borghese gardens.
+It’s a great alternative if you’ve already visited the Villa Borghese gardens.
 Admire the fountains carved into the faces of the theatre statues.
 Villa Doria Pamphili, entrance at Via Aurelia Antica, west of Trastevere.

 9. Roman Protestant Cemetery